mhutter/mhu.dev/content/posts/2021-03-01-kubernetes-resource-management.md

 {% definition(title="CPU") %}
 Resource requests and limits for CPU are measured in "CPU units".
 One CPU (vCPU/Core on cloud providers, hyper thread on bare metal) is equivalent to 1 CPU unit.

----

-💡 **TIP**: CPU units are always measured as an absolute quantity, not as relative ones.
-So "1 CPU unit" is the same amount of CPU on a single core system as it is on a 256 core machine.
-However the single core system will only have one CPU unit capacity (we'll come to that later), while the 256 core machine will have 256 CPU units capacity.

----

 CPU requests and limits can be expressed as mCPU (milli CPU), or "millicore" as they are often referred to as.
 Each CPU can be divided into 1000 mCPU (because, you know, that's what "milli" means).

 - `500m` - half a CPU